s-uesawa/IB-THA-GUI/README.md

 The coordinate ranges handled in this database are as follows:
 125E/150E/25N/47N (JGD2000)

-When you use this application, please download raster and related data from https://doi.org/10.5281/zenodo.7672678, and put the data into "data" folder.
+When you use this application, please download raster and related data from https://zenodo.org/record/7857457, and put the data into "data" folder.
-Do not delete "README.txt" .
+Do not delete "README.txt".
 This data is also used in the GUI application.

 R is a free software environment for statistical computation and graphics (Visit at https://www.r-project.org/ for more detail ).